By Paul Barrett and Maretha Prinsloo on December 13, 2019

 The two most obvious changes in style preference with age are within the Human Resources group (n=75) and Creative-Media group (n=11), with the aged 50 and above group showing an increased preference for using memory strategies to process information/formulate solutions.
 A preference for a memory style of working within an individual is exemplified by a reliance on past experience and a knowledge base, internalisation and integration of information while processing it, and a tendency to use memory strategies such as confirmation of hypotheses, external reminders, visualisations and associations.
 As we grow older, experience is embedded in our memories, and we tend to employ more of that stored information resource in our decision-making.

-Similar in some respects to the data in Figure 3, for the Random/Trial-and-error style.
-Older age groups within certain job families show an increasing preference for an impulsive/reactive cognitive style.
+Similar in some respects to the data in Figure 3, for the Random style.
+Older age groups within certain job families show an increasing preference for an impulsive or reactive cognitive style.
 An individual showing a preference for this style of cognition may respond to problems emotionally rather than rationally, favouring quick solutions over taking longer but being more accurate.
 An element of impatience is associated with this stylistic preference.

 Others may observe that the impulsive individual may not spend sufficient time on complex cognitive challenges, preferring instead to make quick decisions under conditions of uncertainty.
 The two job families where the least median preference is shown over all ages are the Technical-Engineering-Research and Manufacturing-Construction groups.
 This tendency may be related to the risk associated with judgement errors in these career fields.